Indaym/Web-Indaym/docs/installation.md

 You have one things to do:

+    Checkout to your git branch
+    > git Checkout [Branch_name]

+    Delete node_module and typings folders

    > npm install

     if this command is too long to write in the terminal, this is the equivalent:

       npm i

 # Build the project

 #### prod
    > npm run build:prod

 #### development
    > npm run build:dev